 - A drunk driver blows through a stop sign driving 80 miles per hour.
 You are driving the speed limit but drive through a yellow light just as it turns red.
 The drunk driver collides with you, but the court finds you five percent responsible for the accident.
 You are barred from recovering anything from the other driver.

 Situations like those detailed above are painful and often unfair, but they frequently happen because of the strict North Carolina car accident laws.
-Only three other states and Washington D.C. use the same system, so it is important to know your rights and the possible consequences following a car accident.
+Only four other states use the same system, so it is important to know your rights and the possible consequences following a car accident.

 Is North Carolina a No-Fault State for Auto Accidents?